-Every member must read and understand the Rules of the ArkSurvivalists Role Playing server for Xbox One.
-It is encouraged that members read all rules to maximize the entertainment & experience for all players.
+Every member must read and understand the Rules of the Anthology Role Playing server.
+It is encouraged that members read the rules regularly to make the experience best for all players.

-Members of ArkSurvivalists will not tolerate any form of intentional harassment, discrimination, or racism, directed to or from, any member of the server.
-Extreme cases will follow a formal hearing in private.
+Members of Anthology RP will not tolerate any form of intentional harassment, discrimination, or racism, directed to or from, any member of the server.

 This is a mature community.
 Verbal interaction is not governed.

 All members are granted an open door policy towards all members of staff.

 Please take into consideration the experience of other players.
 Respect other players and staff within the community.
 We do not tolerate griefing actions (wipes, ruining, etc..).

 This is a Role-Playing server.
 That said you MUST stay in character at all times when on the server, unless otherwise instructed by an officer.